A PILGRIMAGE DEVOTIONAL

 “Then Barnabas went to Tarsus to look for Saul, and when he found him, he brought him to Antioch.
 So for a whole year Barnabas and Saul met with the church and taught great numbers of people.
 The disciples were called Christians first at Antioch. “

-Pray for travel mercies for the team and participants as they arrive and depart from Camp Henry for the Pilgrimage weekend.
+Pray for travel mercies for the team and guests as they arrive for and depart from the Pilgrimage weekend.

 DAY 22 THE FOURTH SUNDAY BEFORE PILGRIMAGE